Joe Duplantier: Lyrical themes

 In 2016, Duplantier gave a broad interpretation of the lyrical theme of Gojira's songs, saying, "My lyrics speak above all about the liberation of the soul, encourage to see the beauty of things."
 According to Duplantier, the title of Gojira's second album, The Link, was a symbolic "link" between earth and sky, in allusion to an individual spiritual journey toward self-knowledge.
-The roots of the tree symbolized the unconscious, while the branches symbolized the divine; thus, the link represented the trunk.
+The roots of the tree symbolised the unconscious, while the branches symbolised the divine; thus, the link represented the trunk.
 Thematically, Gojira's third album recounted the transition from a situation of conflict and war to a situation of serenity that he hoped to see accomplished within humanity, hence the album's title, From Mars to Sirius.
 Duplantier paid homage to the intelligence of whales on the album and was also inspired by an idea of extraterrestrial life on the "ocean planet" Sirius C. At that time, he said he has been interested in "other worlds" beyond the earth and "different realities".
 While he theorized that whales would inhabit Sirius C, From Mars to Sirius was also ecologically themed.
 Some of the lyrical themes of Gojira reflect Duplantier's personal beliefs in preserving the environment.

 Adrien Begrand of PopMatters noted that he explored the metaphysical, "elemental", environmental, and spiritual themes on The Way of All Flesh, using words "often poetic" in an approach exhibiting "sincerity and complete lack of pretension".
 The album L'Enfant Sauvage elaborated on the theme of man's relationship with nature and was juxtaposed with his "difficult" choice he made—collectively with Gojira—to integrate himself "to a certain extent" into society to devote his life to music, rather than living "in a cabin surrounded by nature".
 The newspaper Voir depicts him as "caught between the concrete and the bark" and writes that he has nevertheless retained his lucidity to focus on art.
 The philosophical reflection on the relationship of man to nature has been a theme that perpetually fascinated Duplantier.